-Opinion | How come we never talk about Joe Biden’s health care plan?
+Opinion | How come we never talk about Joe Biden’s health-care plan?

-A good portion of the “60 Minutes” interview is taken up with a maddening exchange about the president’s imaginary health care “plan."
-Stahl keeps asking Trump how he’d protect people with preexisting conditions, he says “They’ll be protected,” she keeps asking how, and he keeps saying he’ll protect them.
+A good portion of the “60 Minutes” interview is taken up with a maddening exchange about the president’s imaginary health-care “plan."
+Stahl keeps asking Trump how he’d protect people with preexisting conditions, he says, “They’ll be protected,” she keeps asking how, and he keeps saying he’ll protect them.

 Similarly, Stahl asks Trump when we’ll get to see this phantom plan, he insists the plan already exists, and they go round and round.